canonical/dqlite/README.md

 Status
 ------

-This is '''beta''' software for now, but we'll get to rc/release soon.
+This is **beta** software for now, but we'll get to rc/release soon.

 Demo
 ----